Fidelity’s mutual funds offer just about anything a 401(k) investor would need to effectively put their money to work.

 But the Fidelity Multi-Asset Income Fund (FMSDX) does.

-The equity “sleeve” is about 200 stocks, led by the likes of Alphabet (GOOGL), DHT Holdings (DHT), and International Seaways (INSW).
-The bond sleeve is heaviest in U.S. Treasuries and other government-related securities (20%), with single-digit allocations to convertible debt, bank loans, preferred stock, emerging-market bonds, and other debt.
+The equity “sleeve” is about 230 stocks, led by the likes of Google parent Alphabet (GOOG, GOOGL), Nvidia (NVDA), and Apple (AAPL).
+The bond sleeve is heaviest in U.S. Treasuries and other government-related securities (45% of all assets), with single-digit allocations to convertible debt, bank loans, preferred stock, emerging-market bonds, and other debt.

 If you want a single fund to handle most of your equity and debt exposure, Fidelity Multi-Asset Income Fund is a pretty good solution if it matches your risk profile.
 As the name implies, this is a moderately conservative allocation portfolio; if you want higher concentrations of bonds or stocks, you’ll need to look elsewhere.